 How to Become a Pest Control Worker / Exterminator

-A pest control worker must have a high school diploma or the equivalent.
-State laws also require these workers to be licensed which usually involves training and passing an exam.
+To start your career in this field, you must have a high school diploma or the equivalent and state laws also require these workers to be licensed which usually involves training and passing an exam.
 Some states require passing a background check as well.
-Many pest control workers begin as assistants and gain on-the-job training.
+Many workers begin their careers as assistants and gain on-the-job training.
 Next, formal instruction is often delivered by an experienced professional working in the field.
 Their training can also include specialties such as termite control, rodent control, and fumigation.

-All pest control workers are required to complete training in pesticide use and safety as there are health risks involved.
+Also, all people that handle pesticides in this industry are required to complete training in pesticide use and safety as there are health risks involved.
 This training normally takes less than 3 months to complete.

 Job Description of Pest Control Worker

-A pest control worker may need to remove or kill a variety of bugs or animals to include bedbugs, roaches, termites, ants, rats, bats, or other wildlife.
-There are two types of pest control workers and their titles and positions vary according to each state.
-One is a pest control technician, which can only use a limited range of pesticides, identify pest problems, design control strategies, and work directly with the client to come up with solutions.
+Pest control workers may need to remove or kill a variety of bugs or animals to include bedbugs, roaches, termites, ants, rats, bats, or other wildlife.
+There are two types of workers and their titles and positions vary according to each state.
+One career is a pest control technician, which can only use a limited range of pesticides, identify pest problems, design control strategies, and work directly with the client to come up with solutions.
 The second worker is an applicator, who uses a wide range of pesticides and might specialize in a particular area of pest control.
 An example is a termites control technician; they use chemicals and modify structures to eliminate termites and prevent future infestations and possibly repair structural damage done by termites.
 Another applicator is a fumigator; this person uses gases to treat specific kinds of pests or large-scale infestations.

-Pest control workers are employed full time and often work overtime.
+Employment is generally full time and often work overtime.
 They are required to work indoors and outdoors to the nature of their work.
 They work weekends and evenings as well to meet their client’s demands and schedules.
 As mentioned above they are exposed to chemicals, therefore often wear protective gear such as respirators, gloves, and goggles while performing their job.
 In addition they work in small spaces and must be able to bend, crawl, and kneel regularly.
 They often work in tight spaces and come in contact with rodents or insects.

 Pest Control Worker Career Video Transcript